-- 70. Placards, banners, advertising materials and similar items are not permitted in any committee meeting and must be covered or removed.
-Failure to comply may result in the member of the public being asked to leave the meeting. - 71.
-Members of the public should remain seated during any debate and not do anything to endanger the health and safety of any person. - 72.
+- 70.Placards, banners, advertising materials and similar items are not permitted in any committee meeting and must be covered or removed.
+Failure to comply may result in the member of the public being asked to leave the meeting. - 60.71.
+Members of the public should remain seated during any debate and not do anything to endanger the health and safety of any person. - 61.72.
 Members of the public may record proceedings and report all public meetings.
-Any person recording the meeting must not disrupt the good order of the meeting. - 73.
+Any person recording the meeting must not, although oral commentary during meetings is not permitted as this would be disruptive to the good order of the meeting. - 62.73.
 Mobile phones and other electronic devices must be switched to silent.